Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 ::

-  blobxfer.py mystorageacct container0 mylocaldir --upload --include **/*.txt
+  blobxfer.py mystorageacct container0 mylocaldir --upload --include '**/*.txt'

 This would attempt to recursively upload the contents of mylocaldir to container0 for any file matching the wildcard pattern ``*.txt`` within all subdirectories.
+Include patterns can be applied for uploads as well as downloads.
+Note that you will need to prevent globbing in your shell such that wildcard expansion does not take place before script interprets the argument.

 To download an entire container from your storage account, an example commandline would be: